E3SM-Project/polaris/docs/developers_guide/ocean/tasks/manufactured_solution.md

 so that this can be used to constrain the number of MPI tasks that Polaris tasks have as their target and minimum (if the resources are not explicitly prescribed).
 For MPAS-Ocean, PIO namelist options are modified and a graph partition is generated as part of `runtime_setup()`.
-Finally, the ocean model is run.
+Next, the ocean model is run.
+Finally, validation of `temperature`, `layerThickness` and `normalVelocity` are performed against a baseline if one is provided when calling {ref}`dev-polaris-setup`.

 ### analysis